MA Social Change, Environment and Sustainability / Course details

 Teaching and learning

 The MA will require a total of 180 credits.
-This is split into modules, with each module comprising between 15 and 60 credits.
+This is split into 8 modules each worth 15 credits and a 60 credit dissertation module 60.
+There are 4 core units and a choice of 4 optional units.

 We combine traditional lecture-based teaching with tutorials, seminars and workshop sessions.
 Students will be expected to work both individually and on group projects.